somalimbek/dadjokes/README.md

 ### Network Calls
 The API webpage can generate the code of network calls to the endpoints in Swift.
 These are copied into the project.

-### Unit Tests
+### Unit/UI Tests
-ViewModels are unit tested.
+ViewModels are tested.
+Test them with unit tests, if there's any business logic, and write UI test if there's only UX logic.
+(E.g. in DashboardViewModel, there is no business logic, it just controls what features can the user navigate to.
+Therefore this functionality is tested with UI tests instead of Unit tests.)
-- Try the native unit testing framework first.
+- Try the native testing framework first.
-- Then if there's time, refactor unit tests with a 3rd party framework.
+- Then if there's time, refactor unit tests to a 3rd party framework.

 ### Persistent storage
 - [ ] Needs looking into.
 Ideas are SQLite or some 3rd party framework.